sourceradar/coder/README.md

 # Coder

 Coder is a command-line AI programming assistant that provides help with coding tasks using OpenAI's APIs and local programming tools.

-## Features

-- Interactive chat interface with an AI assistant
-- Tool integration for shell commands, file operations, and more
-- Customizable system prompts with templating
-- Configuration management
-- Terminal UI with colors and spinners

-### Available Tools

-- **Shell**: Execute shell commands
-- **LS**: List files and directories
-- **Glob**: Find files matching glob patterns
-- **Sed**: Replace text in files
-- **Grep**: Search for patterns in files

 ## Installation